 In order to respond with maximum impact, RSN takes a unique approach to this complex, global challenge.
 RSN identifies advocates in host countries that have the best understanding of their respective settings and devises adaptable frameworks for collaborating with them.

-By assisting in the development of national capacity, RSN helps expand programming to meet the long-term needs of refugees; fosters sustainable centers of expertise and advocacy; and even helps ensure open dialogue among vibrant civil societies.
-In this way, RSN’s approach recognizes the existing talents and expertise of local organizations and advocates seeks to improve the lives of those affected by forced displacement as well as the communities where they seek safety.
+By assisting in the development of national capacity, RSN helps expand programming to meet the long-term needs of refugees; fosters sustainable centers of expertise and advocacy; and helps ensure open dialogue among vibrant civil societies.
+In this way, RSN’s approach recognizes the existing talents and expertise of local organizations and seeks to improve the lives of those affected by forced displacement as well as the communities where they seek safety.

 Advancing Human Rights